kev2block/Spotify-Hotkeys/README.md

 # Spotify Hotkeys

 This program is a desktop application that allows users to control Spotify playback using custom hotkeys.
-It features a system tray icon for easy access and supports autostart with Windows.
+It features a system tray icon for easy access with Windows.
 The application provides quick controls for play/pause, skip, rewind, and volume adjustments.

 ![Alt text](/SpotifyHotkey/img/Screenshot.png?raw=true "Screenshot")